GannaChernyshova/testcontainers-demo-generator/README.md

 ```

 The generator will:
-1. Clone the target repository
+1. Clone the target repository (specified in testgenerator.py)
 2. Create a new feature branch
 3. Scan Java source files for:
    - Service dependencies